caiiiycuk/js-dos/v7/docs/mobile-support.md

 ## Key Control

-`Key` is a virutal button, that map hold and realease into keyboard press and release event.
+`Key` is a virtual button, that map touches into keyboard press and release event.

 <img alt="key control" src={useBaseUrl('img/key.jpg')} />